 When should we expect it?

 Very soon, as soon as next week.
-It is launching next week for select partners and global clients of Instagram, who get the first right of refusal on new ad formats, then gradually start fading in regular clients then eventually opening up to the public for a full rollout in October, 2015.
+Next week, it is launching to select partners and global clients of Instagram, who get the first right of refusal on new ad formats.
+Gradually start fading in regular clients, eventually opening up to the public for a full rollout in October 2015.

 Update 9/9/2015: Instagram blog just announced the exact date.
-Which will be 30th of September for all large and small businesses around the world.
+Which will be on the 30th of September for all large and small businesses around the world.

 What kind of ads will you see on Instagram?

-Interesting for small businesses and direct sales, there will be the direct response ads.
-These are ad formats that instigate a direct action from the consumer, to download an app, fill in a form, apply for a certain service or head over to an online store.
+Interesting for small businesses and direct sales, there will be direct response ads.
+These are ad formats that instigate a direct action from the consumer to download an app, fill in a form, apply for a certain service, or head over to an online store.

 How does this change things?

-- While Instagram will work on delivering only relevant ads for its users, but do expect some clutter from stuff you might not be particularly interested in, just because you fit the demographic profile. (that you can opt-out from later)
+- While Instagram will deliver only relevant ads for its users but do expect some clutter from stuff, you might not be particularly interested in it because you fit the demographic profile. (that you can opt-out from later)

-- More value directly driven to small businesses, so all the Fashion-stores that have solely been operational on Instagram can now convert this Insta-fame to direct sales, but they’ll need to work on their websites in that case
+- More value is directly driven to small businesses, so all the Fashion-stores that have solely been operational on Instagram can now convert this Insta-fame to direct sales, but they’ll need to work on their websites in that case.

-Will be interesting to wait and watch how agencies of Egypt will use and abuse it just like they raped Facebook a couple of years ago, that people will have to seek refuge somewhere else, somewhere more niche and exclusive.. and ad-free… Did someone say Snapchat?
+It will be interesting to wait and watch how Egyptian agencies will use and abuse it just like they raped Facebook a couple of years ago, that people will have to seek refuge somewhere else, somewhere more niche and exclusive.. and ad-free… Did someone say Snapchat?